What is Debit Note?

 Doing this will create the right effect in ledgers, and as a result, the business will be able to enter a similar impact on the final accounts and balance sheet as well.

 - The first one being, there can be a change in the value of goods after the goods have been delivered by the supplier and the invoice has been raised.
-The reason for this could be a change in the goods due to damaged goods or returned products, bad quality of goods, etc. Whatever the reason may be, in this scenario the amount of the invoice reduces as a few goods are being returned.
+The reason for this could be a change in the goods due to damaged goods or returned products, bad quality of goods, etc. Whatever the reason may be, in this scenario the amount of the invoice has to be reduced as a few goods are being returned.
 The debit note will provide a reason for the debit and the amount of money debited from the seller’s account.
 As mentioned in the example given above.
-It means that the purchaser has to then pay the supplier the amount minus the debit note amount.
-Thus, the debit note reduces liability for the purchaser.
+It means that the purchaser has to pay the supplier the amount minus the debit note amount.
+Thus, this note reduces liability for the purchaser.

-According to the Goods and Service Tax (GST) law, a debit note can be issued under two circumstances.
+According to GST law, a debit note can be issued under two circumstances.
 That being:

 a.
-If the tax on the goods or services supplied changes post-issuance of invoice
+If the tax on the goods or services supplied changes after the issuance of invoice

 b.
-If the taxable value of the goods or services supplied changes post-issuance of invoice
+If the taxable value of the goods or services supplied changes after issuance of invoice

 A debit note format can be made on MS Excel, MS Word or even PDF.
 But with the rise in technology and ease of using phones and smartphones, one can even make a debit note on their phone.
-Irrespective of where you issue your debit note from there is a certain format that needs to be followed for the ease of transactions and accounting purposes.
-Also note: there are only a few minor tweaks in the format between a credit note and a debit note.
+Irrespective of where you issue this note from there is a certain format that needs to be followed for the ease of transactions and accounting purposes.
+There are only a few minor difference in the format between a credit note and a debit note.

 One needs to ensure they follow the GST guidelines while issuing a debit note.
 The following are the details that need to be covered in a Debit Note: